 Draper is a tiny town located in the state of Virginia.
 With a population of 291 people and just one neighborhood, Draper is the 373rd largest community in Virginia.

-Draper is a blue-collar town, with 59.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Draper is generally considered to be a blue-collar town.
+59.40% of the Draper workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Draper is a town of construction workers and builders, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Draper who work in sales jobs (17.52%), architecture and engineering (6.84%), and food service (6.41%).

 Overall, Draper’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.